Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pro tips for Neway mattresses

-• Give any new mattress at least 2–3 weeks before you judge “too firm” or “too soft” based on one bad night.
+• Give a new mattress 2–3 weeks before you call it “too firm” or “too soft.”

-• For firm models, reduce shoulder pressure by slightly loosening your top layer: a breathable topper can be more effective than changing the whole bed.
+• On firm models, a breathable topper can reduce shoulder pressure without changing the whole bed.

-• If you sleep hot, start with breathable sheets and a lighter duvet before assuming the mattress is the problem.
+• If you sleep hot, start with breathable sheets and lighter bedding before blaming the mattress.

-• Rotate the mattress (if compatible with the design) on a schedule during the first months to keep wear even.
+• Rotate the mattress (if the design allows) during the first few months to keep wear even.

-• If you use an adjustable base, confirm the mattress type is compatible and pay attention to how the lumbar zone feels in raised positions.
+• If you use an adjustable base, confirm compatibility and pay attention to how the lumbar zone feels when raised.

-• When testing in-store, mimic your real position for at least 5 minutes per mattress—your body needs time to “settle” into the foams.
+• In-store, mimic your real sleep position for at least 5 minutes so your body can settle into the foams.

 FAQs